garronej/screen-scaler/README.md

 import { createScreenScaler } from "screen-scaler";

 enableScreenScaler({
-    // The zoom factor if for supporting when the use zooms in or out (ctrl + mouse wheel or ⌘ + '+' or ⌘ + '-') ...
+    // The zoom factor is for supporting when the user zooms in or out (ctrl + mouse wheel or ⌘ + '+' or ⌘ + '-') ...
     targetWindowInnerWidth: ({ zoomFactor }) => 1920 * zoomFactor,

-    // If you don't want to enable your user to zoom at all you can provide an absolute value
+    // If you don't want to enables your user to zoom you can provide an absolute value
     //targetWindowInnerWidth: 1920

     // This is the id of the root div of your app.
 With modern frameworks it's usually "root" or "app".